afnog/afnog.github.io/sse/crypto/presentation.md

 * Give the message and hash to your partner to verify
 * Verify the message from your partner

-With a good hash function, it's reasonably safe to compare just the first few characters.

 ---

 ## Hash Analysis